 Pharmaceutical processors will pay a $10 million fee to convert to dual-use.

-40% to early childhood care and education.
+Early childhood care and education.

-30% to a Cannabis Equity Reinvestment Fund.
+Cannabis Equity Reinvestment Fund

 Miscellaneous

-Localities could not ban retail cannabis sales.
+Localities can not ban retail cannabis sales.

 Respects tribal governments’ sovereign right to regulate cannabis.
 Allows compacts.